sassoftware/sasoptpy/doc/guide/components.rst

    sasoptpy.reset_globals()

 In this section, several model components are discussed with examples.
-See :ref:`examples` to learn more about how these components can be used to define optimization models.
+See :ref:`examples` to learn more about how you can use these components to define optimization models.

 .. ipython:: python
    :suppress: